wp-plugins/genesis-post-navigation/readme.txt

 Animations: On mouseover the previous and next links can travel from north pole to south pole :)
 But, I put just 20px.

-*Thanks* We get color selection options from Andrew Norcross's plugin Genesis design pallete.
+*We really thank Andrew Norcross.* We get color selection options from Andrew Norcross's plugin Genesis design pallete.

 == Installation ==